Configuration

 Otherwise, the structure is such, that each module has a key that can be freely chosen.
 This key is connected to a dictionary that contains fixed keys for each role and then information about the instrument name and channel number for each of these roles.

 The following example lists a module with name 0 that is connected to channel 2 of a low voltage supply that is named lv_1 and to channel 1 of a high voltage supply named hv_2.
-Also it has an adc board connected that is named rb_2:
+Also it has an probe card connected that is named ab_2:

 "channels":{